General Purchasing Terms and Conditions

 5. SUPPLIER'S CORPORATE SOCIAL AND ENVIRONMENTAL RESPONSIBILITY

-The Supplier undertakes to comply with our company’s sustainable development policy, particularly as regards environmental protection, compliance with applicable social legislation, employee occupational health and safety, business ethics and, especially, the fight against corruption and compliance with competition rules as set forth in particular in the Charter of Fundamental Principles accessible on the Group website https://www.legrandgroup.com/sites/default/files/Documents_PDF_Legrand/RSE/Centre_de_ressource/3_Societe/1_-Charter-of-Fundamental-principles-%28English%29.pdf
+he Supplier undertakes to comply with our company's sustainable development policy, particularly as regards environmental protection, compliance with applicable social legislation, employee occupational health and safety, business ethics and, especially, the fight against corruption and compliance with competition rules as set forth in particular in the Charter of Fundamental Principles accessible on the Group website https://www.legrandgroup.com/sites/default/files/Documents_PDF_Legrand/RSE/Centre_de_ressource/3_Societe/1_-Charter-of-Fundamental-principles-%28English%29.pdf

 Audits/inspection programmes: we reserve the right to have audits/inspection programmes conducted at any time in order to ensure that the Supplier complies with the aforementioned sustainable development and business ethics requirements.
 Accordingly, the Supplier guarantees internal or external auditors appointed by our company access to its production sites.

 Prior to any performance, the Supplier is under obligation to submit its subcontractor to our approval.
 If we approve such subcontractor, the Supplier shall be fully liable for the actions of the subcontractor and for any possible consequences arising from such actions.